CashLeveling/cashleveling.github.io/README copy.md

    - `FIREBASE_MEASUREMENT_ID`
    - `FIREBASE_SERVICE_ACCOUNT` (Generate this in Firebase Project Settings > Service accounts > Generate new private key)

-The GitHub workflow file (`.github/workflows/firebase-deploy.yml`) is already set up to use these secrets for deployment.
+The GitHub workflow file (`.github/workflows/firebase-deploy.yml`) is already set up to use these secrets for deployment..

 ### Enable Authentication